Other commentary from the latest public sector finances data can be found on the following pages:

 Subsidies paid by central government

-In January 2021, central government paid £6.9 billion more in subsidies to businesses and households than in January 2020.
-These additional payments included the cost of the job furlough schemes; £4.3 billion as a part of the Coronavirus Job Retention Scheme (CJRS) and £0.8 billion Self-Employment Income Support Scheme (SEISS).
+In December 2020, central government paid £11.9 billion more in subsidies to businesses and households than in December 2019.
+These additional payments included the cost of the job furlough schemes; £4.7 billion as a part of the Coronavirus Job Retention Scheme (CJRS) and £5.3 billion Self Employment Income Support Scheme (SEISS).

 Local government and public corporations

-Both local government and public corporations’ data for January 2021 are initial estimates, largely based on the Office for Budget Responsibility’s (OBR’s) Economic and fiscal outlook (November 2020), which will be revised when further information is available.
+Both local government and public corporations’ data for December 2020 are initial estimates, largely based on the Office for Budget Responsibility’s (OBR’s) Economic and fiscal outlook (November 2020),which will be revised when further information is available.

 Subsidies paid out to businesses as part of the Coronavirus Small Business Grant Fund, the Coronavirus Retail, Hospitality and Leisure Grant Fund, the Coronavirus Local Authority Discretionary Grants, and similar schemes in devolved administrations, are included based on administrative data published by the Ministry of Housing, Communities and Local Government (MHCLG) and by the Scottish and Welsh Governments.